 I like to automate.
 I like it so much that I will not hesitate to spend 8+ hours on writing a script that replaces 5 minutes of work every month.
 Most of my automation is for CLI (command line interfaces).
 On Windows, that means CMD, but for most other platforms (Linux, MacOS, Busybox) the best tool for it is bash or shell.
-I’ve started creating and re-using my own boilerplate script (a good scripting starting point, with a lot of regularly recurring functionality already built in.)
+I’ve created my own self-contained bash boilerplate script (a good scripting starting point, with a lot of regularly recurring functionality already built in.)

 git clone the repository, or copy/paste from the github page, and customise it every time (using different options, parameters).
 So I went 1 step further: here is now the fully interactive, always up-to-date BASH BOILERPLATE GENERATOR

 With just one click, you can get the boilerplate code for CLI scripts like:

 convert_a_file.sh [action] [outputfile] [inputfile(s)]

-- send_an_email.sh –from [from] [destination] [subject] [body]
+send_an_email.sh --from [from] [destination] [subject] [body]

-- compress_files.sh –test –method [method} [zipfile] [file(s)]
+compress_files.sh --test --method [method} [zipfile] [file(s)]

 The only things you still need to add is the actual code that does all that stuff that you wanted to automate.